natelac/Great-Lakes-Fishing-Data-and-Analysis/README.md

 ## The notebooks

 The goal of these notebooks is to clean the data into a presentable form, perform simple data analysis and exploration, and fit some models for predicting good fishing days.
-Checkout the [`notebooks`](notebooks/) directory.
+The notebooks are located in the [`notebooks`](notebooks/) directory.
 If some of the graphs are too small or you want to checkout the EBM model, use the [google colab](https://drive.google.com/drive/folders/1G9bTWalcd1IADgLsdGyDG5u_tdz0LGqU?usp=share_link) version.

 ## The dataset